GalaxyAllie/GalaxyAllie.github.io/index.md

 ### Meow Meow Ears

 [Meow Meow Ears](https://github.com/GalaxyAllie/MeowMeowEars) are a pair of RGB cat ears on a headband.
+The boards are designed to fit into most typical cat ear headbands and the sample code is designed for [PlatformIO](https://platformio.org/).